-Right from the start, this winsome cafe has nailed the formula for keeping customers content, with a thoughtfully crafted menu of well-executed fare, warm service and a spiffy setting.
+Right from the start, Mukha _ a winsome new cafe _ has nailed the formula for keeping customers content, with a thoughtfully crafted menu of well-executed fare, warm service and a spiffy setting.

 The highlight is Middle Eastern-influenced food & beverages.
 Try the fava bean stew, addictively creamy & aromatically steeped in gentle spices.
 This might pair perfectly with some liver & a nice Chianti, but booze is verboten at Mukha.